BPeacker/LLM-for-irAEs/README.md

    ```bash
    ollama --version
    ```
-2. (Optional) Load the Modelfile for the corresponding LLM into Ollama.
-The Modelfile included in this repository uses Mistral 7B Open Orca and sets the temperature parameter to zero and max token output to 256.
+2. Pull the model you want to use.
     ```bash
-    ollama create example -f ./modelfiles/mistralopenorca_for_irAEs.Modelfile
+    ollama pull mistral-openorca
     ```
-3. Pull the model you want to use.
-    ```bash
-    ollama pull mistral-openorca ## OR ollama pull example, if you followed step 2. from above
-    ```
-4. Start up your Ollama server in a separate tmux session.
-This allows you to make API requests to the Ollama server while running Python code.
+3. Start up your Ollama server.
+You may either run it directly using the Desktop application or run it in your shell.
+If using the latter, set up an Ollama server in a tmux session (on Linux/OSX) as demonstrated below.
+This allows you to make API requests to the Ollama server.
     ```bash
     tmux new -s ollama-server
     conda activate <ENV>